 Before cutting any leaves, check the plant's health to make sure it is healthy enough to be pruned and to identify any damaged leaves that should be removed.
-If the plant is in poor health due to overwatering, insect infestation or another issue, allow it to recover to avoid overstressing the plant.
+If the plant is in poor health due to overwatering, insect infestation or another issue, allow it to recover to avoid overstressing the plant by pruning it.
 Snake plants are hardy enough that they can be pruned at any time of year, but they will recover quicker if you remove leaves during the active growth phase in spring or early summer.

 Always use a sharp, sterile pair of pruners on leaves, removing them at the soil line.
 Select older leaves for removal over newer leaves and keep your pruning goals in mind: maintaining size, removing larger leaves, improving appearance and discarding damaged leaves as well as those growing in an unfavorable shape or direction.